Holly awoke in a pool of mud.

 An evil smile split her lips.
 She scanned the horizon with a flinty gaze.

-After four days in the burning desert, all thoughts of Peter had vanished from her mind.
+After four days in the merciless desert, all thoughts of Peter had vanished from her mind.

-Holly kept her gaze fixed on the mountains.
-They’ll…have…water.
 She didn’t know for sure, but she had to believe.
-Otherwise, she had no reason to continue onward.
+Otherwise, she had no reason to continue on.